 Franklin and the county since have filed a motion to lift all provisions of a 2001 court order regarding the treatment of prisoners at the jail.

-Blogger Comments: Our hopes and prayers is that the motion to lift the provisions doesn't happen without an alternate source to oversee the feeding, treatment, and medical provisions for the inmates.
+Blogger Comments: Our hopes and prayers are that the motion to lift the provisions doesn't happen without an alternate source to oversee the feeding, treatment, and medical provisions for the inmates.

 The court order, which was initially made to require the county to build a new jail, requires the Southern Center to monitor the jail to ensure it is providing adequate food, medical care and sleeping arrangements.

 Blogger Comments: Do the citizens really trust Sheriff Ana Franklin to what's right for the inmates?
 Franklin treats the inmates no worse than she treats her employees.
 Especially the road deputies.